The-Re-Actors/Chatterbox-API/README.md

 # Collaboration Process

-We use a kanban board with Miro to track and identify each team member's task \
+We used a Kanban board with Miro to track and identify each team member's task \
 For issues, we would bring them up on our zoom room and deal with it in pair \
 Our strategy was to always look at our project from the user angle and test each user story